-Images make up the vast majority of your page weight.
-They therefore have a direct impact on how fast your web site loads.
+Images make up almost half of your page weight.
+They therefore have a direct impact on how fast your web site loads

 So if you wish to maintain optimum performance, image optimisation is a must.

-Image compression is an inevitable part of web performance optimisation.
-It is often the first.
+Image compression is an inevitable part of web performance optimisation, and it's is often the first ont to deliver a performing web site.
 Here, then, are the tools that we have chosen to incorporate into our engine:

 JPEG compression: MozJPEG and MPE analysis